 - 1. Put two sheets of pink foolscap size paper on a clipboard with a carbon between. - 2.
-At the top of the sheet write the name of the student, student-auditor or coach being observed, the date and the name of the observer. - 3.
-Head a wide column on the right hand side of the sheet with "observations" a narrow column to the left of center with "Theory and Practical Assignment" and two more narrow columns to the left of center headed "Coach" and "Supervisor". - 4.
-Take the above with your ball point into the vicinity of the student or the auditing or coaching session to be observed, close enough to hear and see what is going on without intruding.
-(Or in C/Sing student auditing have a number of Pink Sheets to hand.) - 5.
-Write in the wide column labeled "Observations" exactly what is happening in the session, coaching session, while the student and his twin are studying. - This is very difficult to do for most people (especially for someone at the case level of "only able to confront own evaluations").
+At the top of the sheet write the name of the student, student auditor or coach being observed, the date and the name of the observer. - 3.
+Head a wide column on the right-hand side of the sheet with "Observations", a narrow column to the left of center with "Theory and Practical Assignment" and two more narrow columns on the left-hand side with "Coach" and "Supervisor". - 4.
+Take the above with your ball-point into the vicinity of the student or the auditing or coaching session to be observed, close enough to hear and see what is going on without intruding. - 5.
+Write in the wide column labelled "Observations" exactly what is happening in the session, coaching session, or while the student and his twin are studying. - This is very difficult to do for most people (especially for someone at the case level of "only able to confront own evaluations").
 Do not look for study, auditing and coaching errors.
 Just look and record what is happening.
 Do not write in evaluations.
 Do not write in invalidations.
 Do not attempt to correct or teach in the "Observations" columns.
 Simply observe the session and record what is happening. - 6.
-After you have filled one or more pages of the "Observations" column now is the time to evaluate.
-Study what you have observed taking place and see if anything actually diverges from the standard use of Study Tech or the correct theory and practice of auditing or coaching. - 7.
+After you have filled one or more pages of the "Observations" column, now is the time to evaluate.
+Study what you have observed taking place and see if anything actually diverges from the Standard use of Study Tech or the correct theory and practice of auditing or coaching. - 7.
 Write in the column headed "Theory and Practical Assignment" the date and title of the exact bulletin or tape containing the correct data or the title of the exact practical drill which will correct the error recorded in the "Observations" column. - If a session observed was a complete shambles, it means that some basic, basic fundamental of auditing or coaching is absent in the student's repertory.
 Don't overload the student with tons of drills and theory assignments.
 Look over your "Observations" column carefully and it will suddenly dawn on you that this student hasn't a clue about the auditing cycle or doesn't note the difference between the needle and the TA on the meter.
-If you still can't find the main difficulty, you can always sit the student down and ask something like "What happens when you sit down in front of a PC?", or "What's the meter for?"
+If you still can't find the main difficulty, you can always sit the student down and ask something like "What happens when you sit down in front of a pc?", or "What's the meter for?"
 You'll be surprised with some of the answers you'll get.
-Find the main error or difficulty and write your Pink Sheet to get him corrected on that.

-On the other hand, you might find that you'll fill up a couple of pages of pink sheet without recording any errors.
-The student didn't happen to goof, or the coaching drill is going well, or standard Study Tech is being used.
+On the other hand, you might find that you'll fill up a couple of pages of Pink Sheet without recording any errors.
+The student didn't happen to goof, or the coaching drill is going well, or Standard Study Tech is being used.
 That's fine - send it to him without any assignment.
 It will still help him.

-8. Send the top copy of the Pink Sheet to the student and file the carbon copy in the Pink Sheet folder.
-When the completed top copy is returned by the student, with all the necessary signatures, throw away the carbon copy and file the completed Pink Sheet in the student's folder.
+8. Send the top copy of the Pink Sheet to the student and file the carbon copy in the student's Pink Sheet folder.
+When the completed top copy is returned by the student, with all the necessary signatures, throw away the carbon copy and replace it with the completed top copy.